jacobwanner/jacobwanner/README.md

 - 👋 Hi, I’m @jacobwanner

-- 👀 I’m interested in growing my knowledge in all areas of life but especially coding!
+- 👀 I’m interested in growing my knowledge in all areas of Web Development!

 - 🌱 I’m currently learning Javascript but also more about git and the command line interface.